Fred-18-hub/computer-vision/Real-Time Dynamic Traffic Scheduling using CV/README.txt

 # NOTE:
-- This project is still in progress
+- This project is not yet finalized
 - It considers a standard four-lane road intersection
 - Lane time allocation was not implemented using a standard/recognized optimization algorithm
 - Amount of time allocated depends on level of congestion (vehicular count) only; i.e. high congestion = more time